dhall-mock/dhall-mock/README.md

 ### Admin server

-Admin server allow you to know which configurations are available on the server and create new configurations.
+Admin server allows you to know which configurations are available on the server and create new configurations.

 #### `GET /expectations`